Here is a worked example, from start to finish, showing how to create a map from OpenStreetMap data with the following features:

 Then create an ESRI shapefile containing the contours:

-The -a option tells gdal_contour to put the contour heights in an attribute called height.
-The -i option gives the contour interval in metres.
+The -a option tells gdal_contour to put the contour heights in an attribute called H. The -i option gives the contour interval in metres.

-Now you'll need to create a file to tell makemap what to do with the contour file.
-Create a file called perthshire-contours.makemap, with the following text:
+Now you'll need to create a file to tell makemap what to do with contour files.
+Create a file called contours.makemap, with the following text:

 <?xml version="1.0" encoding="UTF-8"?>

-This file has some interesting features.
 The contour heights are put into a string attribute called '_h'; a leading underscore in the attribute name tells makemap not to put these values into the text index.
-The expression 'height+0' is used to create the height string because of a bug in gdal_contour: it creates heights as string values to three decimal places; adding zero to the string converts it into a number, which is then automatically converted back to a string in standard form, with no trailing zeroes.
+The expression 'H+0' is used to create the height string; gdal_contour creates heights as string values to three decimal places.
+Adding zero to the string converts it into a number, which is then automatically converted back to a string in standard form, with no trailing zeroes.

 The makemap command line